Kenji Miyazawa: Biography

-Miyazawa Kenji and the editorial staff of the student agricultural magazine "Azalea", 1917.
+Miyazawa Kenji (top right) and the editorial staff of the student agricultural magazine "Azalea", 1917.

 Miyazawa was born in the town of Hanamaki, Iwate, the eldest son of a wealthy pawnbroking couple, Masajirō and his wife Ichi.
 The family were also pious followers of the Pure Land Sect, as were generally the farmers in that district.
 His father, from 1898 onwards, organized regular meetings in the district where monks and Buddhist thinkers gave lectures and Miyazawa, together with his younger sister, took part in these meetings from an early age.
 The area was an impoverished rice-growing region, and he grew to be troubled by his family's interest in money-making and social status.
 Miyazawa was a keen student of natural history from an early age, and also developed an interest as a teenager in poetry, coming under the influence of a local poet, Takuboku Ishikawa.
 After graduating from middle school, he helped out in his father's pawnshop.
 By 1918, he was writing in the tanka genre, and had already composed two tales for children.
 In high school he converted to the Hokke sect after reading the Lotus Sutra, a move which was to bring him into conflict with his father.

 In 1918, he graduated from Morioka Agriculture and Forestry College (盛岡高等農林学校, Morioka Kōtō Nōrin Gakkō).
 He embraced vegetarianism in the same year.
 A bright student, he was then given a position as a special research student in geology, developing an interest in soil science and in fertilizers.
 Later in 1918, he and his mother went to Tokyo to look after his younger sister Toshi (宮澤トシ, Miyazawa Toshi), who had fallen ill while studying in Japan Women's University He returned home after his sister had recovered early the following year.

 As a result of differences with his father over religion, his repugnance for commerce, and the family pawnshop business in particular (he yielded his inheritance to his younger brother Seiroku), he left Hanamaki for Tokyo in January 1921.
 There, he joined Tanaka Chigaku's Kokuchūkai, and spent several months in dire poverty preaching Nichiren Buddhism in the streets.
 After eight months in Tokyo, he took once more to writing children's stories, this time prolifically, under the influence of another Nichiren priest, Takachiyo Chiyō, who dissuaded him from the priesthood by convincing him that Nichiren believers best served their faith by striving to embody it in their profession.
 He returned to Hanamaki due to the renewed illness of his beloved younger sister.
 At this time he became a teacher at the Agricultural School in Hanamaki.
 On November 27, 1922, Toshi finally succumbed to her illness and died at age 24.
 This was a traumatic shock for Miyazawa, from which he never recovered.
 He composed three poems on the day of her death, collectively entitled "Voiceless Lament" (無声慟哭, Musei Dōkoku).
 (Note: The individual poems are entitled "Eiketsu no Asa" (永訣の朝), "Matsu no Hari" (松の針) and "Musei Dōkoku" (無声慟哭).)